 Since World War II, the federal government has required that employers withhold money from their employees’ paychecks throughout the year to pay federal income taxes.
 Employees determine the amount of withholding when they fill out a W-4.

-You need to get your withholding correct so you don’t get hit with an unexpectedly large tax bill when you file your taxes.
+Understanding what tax allowances are can save you from potentially getting hit with an unexpectedly large tax bill when you file your taxes.
 You also want to avoid the interest and penalties imposed by the IRS.

 Minimum Tax Withholding Required

-Generally, you must have tax withholding equal to at least 90 percent of your tax liability when you file your return, or 100 percent of your tax liability from the prior year.
-You also meet the requirements if you owe less than $1,000.
-If you don’t have enough income withheld during the year to meet the minimum requirements, you will owe interest and penalties when you file your tax return.
+Generally, you must have tax withholding equal to at least 90 percent of your tax liability when you file your return or 100 percent of your tax liability from the prior year.
+You also meet the tax withholding requirements if you owe less than $1,000.
+If you don’t have enough income withheld during the year to meet the minimum requirements, you might owe interest and penalties when you file your tax return.

 How Many Allowances Should I Claim?

-To figure the maximum allowances you should claim, use one of the following worksheets on your W-4:
+To figure out the maximum allowances you should claim, use the IRS tax withholding calculator or one of the following worksheets on your W-4 or the IRS tax: